wevote/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

     to both this runtime log, and the log file that we created a few steps back.
 On the production servers in AWS, these log lines can be searched using Splunk (ask Dale for Splunk access if you could use it.)
     <div style="height: 10px"/>
-1. Now, with the server still running, open a terminal window, and create a simple default user (a voter), so you can log in to the management pages of the WeVoteServer.
+1. Now, with the server still running, open a terminal window, and create an account for yourself to login to the management pages of the WeVoteServer.
     <div style="height: 10px"/>

-    At We Vote, "voters" are what we call end users.
+    At WeVote, we call end users "voters".
 This new "voter" will have all the rights that you (as a developer) need to login to [http://localhost:8000/admin/](http://localhost:8000/admin/) and start synchronizing data (downloading ballot and issue data from the master server in the cloud, to your local server).

    <div style="height: 10px"/>

-   The usage is:  python manage.py create_dev_user first_name last_name email password
+   The usage is:  `python manage.py create_dev_user first_name last_name email password`

     ```
     (WeVoteServer3.7) admin$ python manage.py create_dev_user Samuel Adams samuel@adams.com ale